This post examines all the factors that go into video image quality and shows the differing results from various types of cameras.

-There are hundreds of video cameras on the market, or should I say hundreds of devices that shoot video?
+There are hundreds of video cameras on the market, or perhaps I should say hundreds of devices that shoot video, since all of them are not actually cameras.
 Sometimes trying to choose one can be terribly confusing.

 On top of sheer volume, it’s hard to separate the hype from the facts.
 I hear many claims that an expensive video camera is simply unnecessary these days; a cheap one will do just fine.
 Is that true?
 Yes and no.

-Other projects and videographers simply demand the best quality possible and nothing less will do.
+Other projects and videographers simply demand the best quality possible, and nothing less will do.
+Cheap cameras can do wonderful things, but they are still no match for expensive cameras when your expectations, and budget, are high.

 Often, the resolution or other technical specs of an inexpensive camera will be comparable to a higher-end camera, but as a lifelong videographer, I am here to tell you that resolution is not the end all and be all of a video camera’s capacity.